Welcome to the #SchnitzelGang

 He wanted to open a bar at the basement of this building, naming it the Rathskeller after the popular basement watering holes in Germany.
 My thoughts during conceptualization was that if the name was going to be German, we'd open as a German restaurant.
 "Let's go all the way," I said.
 After countless hours doing research, not only did I become a Germanophile, I was shocked at how hard it was to even get German food!

 Thus, we opened in October 2019 and were chugging along when COVID19 hit us in March 2020, forcing us to close for two months as we had to re-think how we were to operate during the pandemic.
 Many of the dishes we had on our menu were not suitable for to-go and delivery.
 In June 2020, we re-launched the Rathskeller with a major focus on the popular German street food: schnitzel.
 Since the re-launch, we've added wursts made by local German meat market legend, Binkert's (Rosedale, MD).
-Other partnerships include a Black Forest Ice Cream Sandwich for dessert by Scoop & Paddle (Clarksville, MD), and lemon lavender edelweiss liquid hand soap for our bathrooms from Buttercup Soaperie (Old Ellicott City, MD).
+Other partnerships include produce from Myrtle Woods Farm (Elkridge, MD), Green Bird Farm (Manchester, MD) and a Black Forest Ice Cream Sandwich by Scoop & Paddle (Clarksville, MD).

-Inside, our vintage beer hall dining room can sit up to 40 but COVID19 has reduced seating to 20.
-The biergarten patio can seat up to 30 people.
-We've spaced all tables inside and out to 6ft apart and are requiring patrons wear masks when not seated at a table.
-All staff is required to wear a mask; and gloves when handling food.
-You can order to-go or delivery HERE.
+Inside, our vintage beer hall dining room can sit up to 40.
+The biergarten patio can seat up to another 40 people.
+You can order to-go HERE and delivery HERE.
 Reservations can be made HERE.
-We also have catering platters and love to host private events.
+We also have platters for larger groups and love to host private events.
 If you have any questions, please give us a call at 410.796.1530 or shoot an email to firstname.lastname@example.org.